maxrchung/step/README.md

 ## Tech

-This project uses TypeScript, React, Remix, Chakra UI and AWS.
+This project uses TypeScript, React, Remix, Chakra UI, and AWS.
 It uses SST to deploy dev and prod environments.
 Some icons are handmade, but the majority are from Ionicons.

 ## Dev